-Elon Musk says his startup’s AI is the first to beat eSports’ best gamers
+Elon Musk says his startup’s AI is the first to beat e-sports’ best gamers

 The next step for OpenAI is to build a team of Dota bots that can both compete, and partner with, human players.

-With AIs having won at chess and Go, and now an e-Sport, perhaps another next step is for Musk to reframe his argument with Mark Zuckerberg–over whether or not AI is dangerous to us–towards whether it can win all the games.
+With AIs having won at chess and Go, and now an e-sport, perhaps another next step is for Musk to reframe his argument with Mark Zuckerberg–over whether or not AI is dangerous to us–toward whether it can win all the games.

-You can rewatch the OpenAI bot’s beat-down of its Dota competition here.DT